Pixeluted/KrampUI/README.md

 ## Tutorial + Showcase
 Watch a tutorial on how to use it here: https://www.youtube.com/watch?v=VXCyulSeDS0

+Or you can get support at our discord server: https://discord.gg/QeFybUYzPE

 ## Getting KrampUI

 ### [Download the binary](https://github.com/Pixeluted/KrampUI/releases/latest),